 - Life sciences / Bioscience – generates a huge amount of information from sequencing a strand of DNA or running virtual simulations of a treatment for the flu virus to examining stem cells.

-Where object storage isn’t a good fit
+Where Object isn’t a good fit

 Any application that requires very low latency or high IOPS such as a databases, transactional data or virtual machine host.

-If you are trying to simplify your storage strategy, have a requirement to create a cloud solution, want to rationalise your storage vendors or reduce management and operational costs then object storage could be the answer to streamlining your IT infrastructure.
-We work with some of the world’s leading object storage vendors to deliver a completely flexible architecture for protecting and securing your data.
+If you are trying to simplify your storage strategy, have a requirement to create a cloud solution, want to rationalise your storage vendors or reduce management and operational costs then object could be the answer to streamlining your IT infrastructure.
+We work with some of the world’s leading storage vendors to deliver a completely flexible architecture for protecting and securing your data.

 Download the .PDF of this article to share with others